dankmeme01/arc/README.md

 #include <arc/future/Pollable.hpp>

 // Custom futures must inherit PollableBase and implement the `poll` method
-// If your future returns a value, the `getOutput` also must exist and return the output value. struct MyFuture : arc::PollableBase<MyFuture, int> {
+// If your future returns a value, the `getOutput` method
+// also must exist and return the output value. struct MyFuture : arc::PollableBase<MyFuture, int> {
     int counter = 0;